sybrew/the-seo-framework/readme.txt

 A few other quality-of-life changes have been made, as well.
 Among adding a dozen new filters, streamlining the query handler, and fixing known corner-case issues and bugs.

-TODO, retest this issue (since we moved WC compat): https://github.com/sybrew/the-seo-framework/issues/469 TODO the visibility settings no longer have discerning borders.
-Add a css sub group to add them back?
+TODO this is redundant information...
+We might send another update when WordPress 5.4 lands.
+Although TSF is 100% compatible with it, there are a few UI glitches in the 5.4 beta we're still uncertain about them shipping.

 TODO Gutenberg 7.6 makes the meta box container horrendously.
 Doesn't reflect well on us.
 	- The top-spacing should still be fixed (and it the bottom-spacing is not even with the top now), and we might want to revert gutenberg-specific changes?
-	- The sidebar box width is still broken, I thought they had fixed that? https://github.com/WordPress/gutenberg/issues/20206
+	- The sidebar box width is still broken, I thought they had fixed that? https://github.com/WordPress/gutenberg/issues/20206 / https://core.trac.wordpress.org/ticket/46964

-TODO test oEmbed alterations in our Multisite network (call other post with/without within network, should be 4 tests: with/without, with/with, without/with, without/without).
-	* Mind the 1 hr transient cache for proxies (based on unique REST args via get_proxy_item()).

 **For everyone:**